devJSQ/flight-schedule-system/README.md

-# flight-schedule-system
+# Flight Schedule System

 ### Objective
-The purpose of this project is to verify the concept of Graph data structure.
+The purpose of this project is to verify the concept of `Graph` **data structure**.

 ### Problem
-An Airport company needs a system to manage the flight schedule.
-The system should be able to store the cities and the relationship between cities flight departures and destinations.
+An Airport company needs a system to `manage the flight schedule`.
+The system should be able to **store the cities** and **the relationship between cities** flight departures and destinations.
 Finally, the system shall be able to represent the flight schedule departure and destination.

 ### Test Case